 There are two ways you can obtain a copy of the donor’s death certificate.

-- Pick up at a county registrar’s office: Death certificates are available for a small fee at any county registrar’s office which offers death certificate service regardless of the county of death.
+- Pick up at a county registrar’s office: Death certificates are available for a fee at any County Vital Records Office which offers death certificate service regardless of the county of death.
 This is a same day service and you can order as many copies as you need.
 For more information on applying for a death certificate copy, refer to the list of county websites below.